|

 —Francis Ford Coppola

-A reference listing of past Academy Awards (“Oscars”) given for Best Picture, Actor, Actress, Director, and Foreign Film.
+A reference listing of past Academy Awards (“Oscars”) given for Best Picture, Actor, Actress, Director, and International Film.

 REFLECTIONS AFTER 25 YEARS AT THE MOVIES — Roger Ebert